 Accreditation means that the facility where procedures are to be performed meets the high standards for patient care and patient safety, as set by an accreditation organization such as The Joint Commission (an independent, not-for-profit organization that accredits and certifies 20,500+ U.S. health care organizations and programs).
 The Joint Commission makes it easy to confirm accreditation; simply use the Quality Check search available on their website.

-The Plastic and Cosmetic Center of South Texas meets all the criteria that we have explained here, and we are ready to answer any questions you may have about procedures, our office, or our professional surgeons.
+The Plastic and Cosmetic Center of South Texas meets all the criteria that we have explained here, and we are ready to answer any questions you may have about procedures, our office, or our professional Plastic Surgeon San Antonio Texas.
 Call today to make an appointment.
 We look forward to meeting you and helping you make the best decision for you.